LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

-**Changed:** the confirmatory RQ2 design (`src/analysis/rq2_prediction_validation.py`) requires the within-customer LOCO improvement to be positive before crediting H2b, regardless of the pooled or between-customer numbers -- see that module's docstring for the exact rule.
+**Changed:** the confirmatory RQ2 design (`src/analysis/rq2_prediction_validation.py`) requires the within-customer LOCO improvement to be positive before crediting H2b (now **H-S2.2b**), regardless of the pooled or between-customer numbers -- see that module's docstring for the exact rule.

+`[affects: H-S2.2b]`

 ## 6. Two successive RQ3 "expected uplift" simulations were mathematically incapable of answering the question they were built for